chiralevy/deep-learning-with-biologically-plausible-neural-networks/README.md

-## Paths to a Less Artificial Intelligence
+## Paths to a Less Artificial Intelligence: Deep Learning with Biologically Plausible Neural Networks

 ## Introduction